OWASP/ASVS/5.0/en/0x11-V2-Authentication.md

 Architects and developers should adhere to this section when building or refactoring code.

 The current list of approved password hashing algorithms is detailed in NIST SP 800-63B section 5.1.1.2, and in the [OWASP Password Storage Cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#password-hashing-algorithms).
-Pay careful attention to the configuration guidance and potential challenges/limits with each algorithm.
+Pay careful attention to the configuration guidance to be aware of any implementation challenges or limits with each algorithm.

 In particular, note that since these algorithms are intentionally compute-intensive, there have been cases in the past where providing a very long password leads to a denial of service condition.
 It is therefore very important to protect against this.